tash-ctrl/FINAL/README.md

 - **Visualization:** A bar chart displaying state-wise representation.
 <img width="802" alt="Screen Shot 2024-12-18 at 10 21 50 PM" src="https://github.com/user-attachments/assets/63ac5885-b816-45d6-a598-c783d4bf000a" />

+The goal of this project is to analyze political data to understand historical and current trends in U.S. congressional representation, financial contributions, and ideological patterns.
+The project addresses this by integrating data from multiple sources, including APIs and historical datasets, while leveraging object-oriented programming (OOP) principles to ensure a structured and reusable codebase.
 ---

 ## Installation